t-d-k/LibreCrypt/README.md

 	+ Click the Tools->"Allow Test-signed drivers" menu item.
 	+ Reboot
 	+ After rebooting the words "Test Mode" appear in the four corners of the Desktop.
 Please see the documentation for details on removing this.
-	+ After finishing with LibreCrypt you can click the Tools->"Disallow Test-signed drivers" menu item to remove the "Test Mode" text.

 *	To run in portable mode, you need to have admin rights.
 *	Support for the following cyphers will be removed in a future version, please convert to another: xor, plain, single DES.
 Ditto for the 'plain' hash.
 *	LibreCrypt does not support encryption of the operating system partition, for this we recommend Ubuntu Linux.